seemoo-lab/hardzipa/README.md

 # HardZiPA Codebase
-This repository contains the codebase for the HardZiPA system published as "Hardening and Speeding Up Zero-interaction Pairing and Authentication" by Mikhail Fomichev, Timm Lippert, and Matthias Hollick, in *Proceedings of the 20th ACM International Conference on Embedded Wireless Systems and Networks (EWSN 2023)*.
+This repository contains the codebase for the HardZiPA system published as: "Hardening and Speeding Up Zero-interaction Pairing and Authentication" by Mikhail Fomichev, Timm Lippert, and Matthias Hollick, in *Proceedings of the 20th ACM International Conference on Embedded Wireless Systems and Networks (EWSN 2023)*.

 The relevant datasets can be found on Zenodo (TBD).
 The pre-print version of our paper is available on [arXiv](https://arxiv.org/abs/2306.04458).